deutsche-nationalbibliothek/casimir-workshop/data/README.md

 ## Test Predictions

-Predictions for the test-set are provided from six different indexing algorithms, which are not disclose purposefully, to allow for unbiased evaluation.
+Predictions for the test-set are provided from six different indexing algorithms, which are not disclosed purposefully, to allow for unbiased evaluation.
 The algorithms are referred to as `method_A` to `method_F`.
-Each of the predictions datasets follows the same format:
+Each of the prediction datasets follows the same format:

 **File name:** `test-set_predictions_method_*.csv`